 Attachment 5, Tables E-3 and Attachment 6, Table G-3 provide the derivations of the eligible electric spending budget that are used to determine the performance incentive amounts that the Company may earn if it is successful in achieving its goals for energy and passive demand savings.
-The Residential ConnectedSolutions and Commercial Connected Solutions program budgets are subtracted from the "Eligible Sector Spending Budgets for Performance Incentive" in tables E-3 and G-3.
-Customer Incentives for fuel-switching heat pump installations and delivered fuel weatherization are also accounted for separately and used as the basis upon which the Electric Delivered Fuel Incentive can be earned.
+As noted above, the Residential ConnectedSolutions and Commercial ConnectedSolutions program budgets are subtracted from the "Eligible Sector Spending Budgets for Performance Incentive" in tables E-3 and G-3.
 Attachment 5, Table E-9 and Attachment 6, Table G-9 provide a summary of the incentives related to annual energy-savings targets by sector.
 These targets by sector reflect the expected cost of savings in each sector informed by evaluation studies, and these targets have been adjusted to take into account changing rebate policies and the changing market being served.
-As described above, these targets have been carefully reviewed by the TWG and EERMC representatives to ensure that they represent reasonable and challenging targets for the year.
+The targets have been carefully reviewed by the EE TWG and EERMC representatives to ensure that they represent reasonable and challenging targets for the year.

-The projected electric eligible spending budget for 2020 is approximately \$ 100.7 million (see Attachment 5, Table E-3).48 The total electric target incentive for 2020 is 5.0% of the proposed spending budget, or approximately \$5.0 million (see Attachment 5, Table E-9).49 The eligible spending budget includes the \$5.0M for Finance Costs which is transferred to the Rhode Island Infrastructure Bank for the Efficient Building Fund.
+The projected electric eligible spending budget for 2020 is approximately \$ 101.4 million (see Attachment 5, Table E-3).43 The total electric target incentive for 2020 is 5.0% of the proposed spending budget, or approximately \$5.07 million (see Attachment 5, Table E-9).44 The eligible spending budget includes the \$5.21 million for Finance Costs which is transferred to the Rhode Island Infrastructure Bank for the Efficient Building Fund.
 The Company takes actions to help the deployment of EBF funds which have proven to deliver incremental benefits, see Attachment 2.
-Additionally, in accordance with the Amended Settlement Agreement in Docket Nos.
-4770 and 4780 filed with the PUC on August 10, 2018, the Company is not eligible to earn an energy efficiency incentive on its Energy Efficiency Demand Response Programs.
-To comply with this requirement, the Company excluded spending on Demand Response Programs from the eligible spending budget as shown in Table E-3.

 For natural gas efficiency programs, the proposed target base incentive is equal to 5.0% of the eligible budget.
-The projected natural gas eligible spending budget for 2020 is approximately \$31.2 million (see Attachment 6, Table G-3).
+The projected natural gas eligible spending budget for 2020 is approximately \$31.8 million (see Attachment 6, Table G-3).
 The total natural gas target incentive for 2020 is 5.0% of the proposed spending budget, or approximately \$1.6 million (see Attachment 6, Table G-9).